Brook House is a residential care home with nursing for adults with learning disabilities

 Making a referral to Brook House

 If you’re interested in exploring care options at Brook House, please get in touch.
 Referrals are welcomed from families, carers, and health professionals.
 To discuss the referral process or make an enquiry, please contact our team directly.
-We’ll guide you through each step, answer any questions, and help determine if Brook House is the right fit for your family member or someone in your care.
+We’re here to talk through your options and help you decide if Brook House is the right place for the person you support.